SRCEM-AIML/C3_44_Assignment2_TanviBhoyar/README.md

 Student Project - Django Web Application
-This project is a Django-based web application designed to showcase Vaishnavi Lilhare's public profile, along with dedicated pages for contact, projects, and an about me section.
+This project is a Django-based web application designed to showcase Tanvi Bhoyar's public profile, along with dedicated pages for contact, projects, and an about me section.
 The entire project is containerized using Docker and features an automated CI/CD pipeline using Jenkins.

 📑 Table of Contents
 Project Overview